Hornbill-Docs/servicemanager-config/servicemanager-config/installing-service-manager.md

 Service Manager is a premium application and requires subscription licenses.

 To request subscription licenses, you will need:
-* to have a login to the Hornbill Success Portal
+* A login to the Hornbill Success Portal.
-* to be an authoritative contact
+* To be an authoritative contact.

 ## Hornbill App Store